lowlighter/metrics/README.md

 ### 🧑‍🤝‍🧑 People

-The *people* plugin displays your followers and followed users' avatars.
+The *people* plugin can display people you're following or sponsoring, and also users who're following or sponsoring you.
+In repository mode, it's possible to display sponsors, stargazers, watchers.

 ![People plugin](https://github.com/lowlighter/lowlighter/blob/master/metrics.plugin.people.svg)